sambaiga/sambaiga_old/_posts/2020-06-22-hyper-search.md

 ## Introduction
 Training machine learning sometimes involves various hyperparameter settings.
 Performing a hyperparameter search is an integral element in building machine learning models.
 It consists of attuning different sets of parameters to find the best settings for best model performance.
 It should be remarked that deep neural networks can involve many hyperparameter settings.
 Getting the best set parameters for such a high dimensional space might a challenging task.
 Opportunely, different strategies and tools can be used to simplify the process.
 This post will guide you on how to use Optuna for a hyper-parameter search using [PyTorch](https://pytorch.org/) and [PyTorch lightning](https://github.com/PyTorchLightning/pytorch-lightning) framework.
-The notebook with all the code for this post can be found on this [colab](https://colab.research.google.com/drive/1FLZlsa_3qEb9luECxQK6zdSPm3EO9g4y#scrollTo=jswgqLeCWKQL)
+The notebook with all the code for this post can be found on this [colab] link (https://colab.research.google.com/drive/1QVST56bq3zNyIYx9595HVcq5fwFNH44x?usp=sharing).

 ### Optuna
 [Optuna](https://optuna.org/) is an open-source hyperparameter optimization framework.
 It automates the process of searching for optimal hyperparameter using Python conditionals, loops, and syntax.
 The optuna library offers efficiently hyper-parameter search in large spaces while pruning unpromising trials for faster results.
 It is also possible to run a hyperparameter search over multiple processes without modifying code.